How We Rate at CasinoLuck

 Every game review on CasinoLuck is built on six layers.
 The order is deliberate.
 The maths comes first because it is the one thing a player cannot fix later, and the session-feel layers close the review because they are where two games with the same edge can still play very differently.

-Studios and Providers
+3. Studios and providers

 How We Test a Game in Practice

+Every review goes through a hands-on testing pass before the team signs it off.
+We sit at real tables across desktop and mobile, track pace in bets per hour, and time sessions long enough that variance stops dominating the feel.
+We cross-check the published RTP and house edge figures against the studio documentation, the licensed casino game info panel, and, where available, the independent test lab report from eCOGRA, GLI or iTech Labs.
 We record the side bets on offer, the stake bands, any rule deviations at specific casinos, and the interface details that affect pace or clarity.
 We take screenshots for anything that later needs to be verified.
 When the studio ships a new variant or a rules update, the same testing pass runs again before the guide is updated.
 No review is written from a press kit, and no figure is quoted without a source we can point at.

 The Seven-Layer Casino Rating Framework